 The Office of Financial Aid maintains five business days to process student requests.

-Available via the Web site are links to possible federal, state, local, private and institutional financial need-based and non-need based assistance programs, and as available, for each program a description of:
+Available on this site are links to possible federal, state, local, private and institutional financial need-based and non-need based assistance programs, and as available, for each program a description of:

 • Application form and procedures